 How to create better Color Halftone effects in Photoshop

-Learn how to create more realistic color halftone patterns in Photoshop using the Color Halftone filter and this simple trick!
-A step-by-step tutorial.
+Learn how to create true color halftone dot patterns using Photoshop's Color Halftone filter and this one simple trick.
+A step-by-step tutorial for Photoshop 2026.

 Written by Steve Patterson.

-One of the most popular effects to create with Photoshop is a color halftone pattern, which is based on how a printing press uses cyan, magenta, yellow and black dots of ink, in varying sizes and patterns, to create the illusion of a continuous tone image.
+Color halftone patterns are one of the most popular retro effects in Photoshop.
+Based on how a traditional printing press works, the effect uses cyan, magenta, yellow, and black dots of varying sizes to create the illusion of a continuous-tone image.
+It’s perfect for giving your photos a vintage newsprint, comic book, or pop art look.

-Photoshop even includes a Color Halftone filter, the focus of this tutorial, which sounds like the perfect choice for creating a halftone effect.
-But if you’ve ever used the Color Halftone filter, the results were probably not as good as you expected.
+Photoshop even includes a built-in Color Halftone filter, which sounds like the perfect tool for the job.
+But if you’ve ever applied the Color Halftone filter to your photo, the result was probably not what you expected.
+Instead of a cool retro effect, you got a bunch of dots just sitting on top of your image.

 Which Photoshop version do I need?